thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

     * shows entries added over time (ascii plotter) as well as entries marked done
     * investigate wether prettytable should be user to show ranks / podiums / dictionnary : http://zetcode.com/python/prettytable/
     * git commit the todo file than read your own litoy db, removing useless junk and doing some stuff, then adding it to new_entry.txt then git comitting the original todo file
-    * finished check db consistency function
+    * finish the check db consistency function
+    * find a way to repair the existence test of the import function, probably by adding a check_if_already_exist(entry) function

 ### src/litoy/media_retriever.py :
     * estimate reading time : http://www.assafelovic.com/blog/2017/6/27/estimating-an-articles-reading-time